Scope of the Account

 Also under devolved powers from the 2012 Scotland Act, devolved taxes in respect of Land and Buildings Transactions Tax and Scottish Landfill Tax have been managed in Scotland from 2015-16 onwards.
 Revenue Scotland was established by the Revenue Scotland and Tax Powers Act 2014 to administer and collect both taxes.
 The taxes collected by Revenue Scotland are paid to the Scottish Consolidated Fund under sections 28 to 31 of the Scotland Act 2012.

-The Devolved Taxes Account is prepared and published separately and can be accessed at www.gov.scot.
+The Devolved Taxes Account is prepared and published separately and can be accessed at The Scottish Government.
 The grant payable from the UK Parliament has been adjusted to take account of these locally raised tax receipts.

 Section 32 of the Scotland Act 2012 as amended by section 20 of the Scotland Act 2016 grants Scottish Ministers enhanced borrowing powers, with any sums borrowed and repaid (including interest) to be paid into and out of the Fund respectively.
-These powers were exercised during 2017-18 and 2018-19, when in each year a loan to fund capital borrowing was taken out.
+Loan facilities under these powers provide for both shorter-term (resource) and longer-term (capital) borrowing.
+These powers were exercised during 2017-18, 2018-19 and 2019-20, when in each year capital loans were taken out, and in 2020-21, when both capital and resource loans were taken out.
+The loans were taken out with the National Loans Fund (NLF).
+More details of sums borrowed and repaid under these provisions are set out in Note 5 to the accounts.

-Receipts not authorised to be used to support expenditure shall also, by virtue of section 64 (3) of the Scotland Act 1998, be payable into the Fund.
+Receipts not authorised to be used to support expenditure shall also, by virtue of section 64 (3) of the Scotland Act 1998, be payable into the Fund, for example monies recovered under the provisions of the Proceeds of Crime legislation.

 Funding is drawn down from the Scottish Consolidated Fund to support the spending plans approved by the Scottish Parliament in the annual Budget Act.